Chronic fatigue syndrome

-The cause of chronic fatigue syndrome is unknown, although there are many theories — ranging from viral infections to psychological stress.
-Some experts believe chronic fatigue syndrome might be triggered by a combination of factors.
+The cause of chronic fatigue syndrome is unknown, although there are many theories.
+Experts believe it might be triggered by a combination of factors.

 There's no single test to confirm a diagnosis of chronic fatigue syndrome.
 You may need a variety of medical tests to rule out other health problems that have similar symptoms.
-Treatment for chronic fatigue syndrome focuses on symptom relief.
+Treatment for the condition focuses on easing symptoms.

 When to see a doctor

-Fatigue can be a symptom of many illnesses, such as infections or psychological disorders.
+Fatigue can be a symptom of many illnesses.
 In general, see your doctor if you have persistent or excessive fatigue.

 Factors that may increase your risk of chronic fatigue syndrome include:

 - Age.
-Chronic fatigue syndrome can occur at any age, but it most commonly affects people in their 40s and 50s.
+Chronic fatigue syndrome can occur at any age, but it most commonly affects young to middle-aged adults.

 - Sex.
 Women are diagnosed with chronic fatigue syndrome much more often than men, but it may be that women are simply more likely to report their symptoms to a doctor.